Slavery in Vietnam: Lý dynasty

-Le dynasty
+Lê dynasty

 After the Cham–Vietnamese War (1471) Cham prisoners were given as slaves to Vietnamese estates.
 They were all eventually ordered to be killed due to a royal order.

 Emperor Lê Thánh Tông was aggressive in his relations with foreign countries including China and Malacca and cracked down on foreign trade and contacts, enforcing an isolationist policy.
 A large amount of trade between Guangdong and Vietnam happened during his reign.
 Early accounts recorded that the Vietnamese captured Chinese whose ships had blown off course and detained them.
 Young Chinese men were selected by the Vietnamese for castration to become eunuch slaves to the Vietnamese.
 It has been speculated by modern historians that the Chinese who were captured and castrated by the Vietnamese were involved in trade between China and Vietnam instead of actually being blown off course by the wind and they were punished as part of a crackdown on illegal foreign trade by Vietnam.
 Records show that the Vietnamese performed castration in a painful procedure by removing the entire genitalia with both penis and testicles being cut off with a sharp knife or metal blade.
 The procedure was agonizing since the entire penis was cut off.
 The young man's thighs and abdomen would be tied and others would pin him down on a table.
 The genitals would be sterilized with pepper water and then cut off.
 A tube would be then inserted into the urethra to allow urination during healing.
 Any facial hair such as the beard would fall off and the eunuch's voice would become like a girl's.
 The eunuchs served as slaves to the Vietnamese palace women in the harem like the consorts, concubines, maids, Queen, and Princesses, doing most of the work.
 The only man allowed in the Palace was the Emperor, the only others allowed were his women and the eunuchs since they were not able to have sexual relations with the women.
 The eunuchs were assigned to do work for the palace women like massaging and applying make up to the women and preparing them for sex with the Emperor.